Auto-Playground/ragrank/docs/docs/core_concepts/why_evaluation.md

 (why-evaluation)=
 # Why Evaluation

 Evaluation is the only way to improve the performance of a system.
-In RAG is it crutial to improve the system with the help of predefined evaluation metrics
+In RAG is it crucial to improve the system with the help of predefined evaluation metrics

 Here are some of the reasons
 - tells us  how well the RAG model does the thing it was designed to do.